blazej-bucha/physical-geodesy-lecture-notes/README.md

 gravitational vector and the equipotential surfaces.
 The next chapter is centered around the spherical harmonic expansion of the Earth's external gravitational field, focusing on Legendre polynomials, Legendre functions, spherical harmonics and their normalization.
-Next, introduced is the normal gravity field, after which the basic concepts of the geoid determination are discussed in the final chapter.
+Next, introduced are the normal and the disturbing gravity field, after which the basic concepts of the geoid determination are discussed in the final chapter.

 # Notes